Henryk Sienkiewicz (pseudonym Litwos), writer and essayist, born on May 5, 1846 in Wola Okrzejska, died on November 15, 1916 in Vevey, Switzerland

-After the Trilogy, Sienkiewicz published two contemporary novels, Bez dogmatu / Without Dogma (appeared in "Słowo" in 1889-90) and Rodzina Połanieckich / Children of the Soil.
+After the Trilogy, Sienkiewicz published two contemporary novels, Bez dogmatu (Without Dogma) and Rodzina Połanieckich (Children of the Soil).
 Interestingly, both novels were not quite received the way the writer had intended.
 The first one is a diary kept by the thirty-five-year-old, Leon Płoszowski, a wealthy count living in Rome with his father.
 A patron of European salons, comprehensively educated, sensitive to beauty, and a women's favourite, he suffers from an illness of will and emotions.
 Seeing neither the purpose nor the sense of life, he is unable to find grounds for religious faith or a stable system of values.
 Contemporary science and philosophy as well as his own over-sensitivity and introspection have turned him into a skeptic.
 This does not make him happy, but he cannot find a cure, especially as his comfortable lifestyle does not motivate him to make an effort.
 An aunt who settles in Płoszów encourages him to marry Aniela.
 He falls in love, yet cannot decide to marry her, instead procrastinating, withdrawing, and getting involved in love affairs.
 Finally, for practical reasons, Aniela marries Kronicki, a shady businessman.
 Płoszowski's love for her turns into an obsession, his emotions moving from love to hate to contempt and back to love.
-He tries to get Aniela back, but she responds with a "catechism simplicity".
+He tries to get Aniela back, but she responds with a 'catechism simplicity'.
 The story ends tragically for both of them: after her husband's suicide, Aniela, expecting a baby, dies, and Płoszowski's last entry in his diary talks about taking his life.

 This psychological drama contains Sienkiewicz's diagnosis that society is sick.
 There is the privileged elite on one hand and a completely uncivilized crowd on the other, with a void between that will hopefully be filled by such characters as the Chrostowski brothers, the sons of the Płoszów farm manager, who have healthy bodies and minds, and are vigorous and enterprising.